 The Women in Science and Engineering Roundtable (WISER) offers an award program for women students (undergraduate, graduate, and professional) attending conferences or professional enrichment opportunities (including trainings, academic meetings, etc.) in STEM.
 These awards help offset the cost of travel, lodging, and registration fees.
 Students are not required to present at a conference or meeting in order to be eligible.

 The fund supports expenses which are not currently being funded by another CWRU department.
 Grants are awarded in amounts up to $800.
 Awardees are required to submit a report summarizing their experiences at the meeting or conference.
 Funds are limited and we may not be able to award all applicants.
 Funds are limited and we may not be able to award all applicants.
-Preference is awarded to students who have not received this award before.
+Preference is awarded to student who have not received this award before.
+Funds may not be requested for travel or expenses outside the affiliated travel period.
+Retroactive funding is not available.

 Applications will be reviewed four times per year, based on the dates of intended travel.